 Liberal Arts Education: Preparing Students for Life's Challenges

 Since its inception, the College has offered a rigorous liberal arts education that provides students with a broad background in the humanities, social sciences and natural sciences.
-The goal of Chestnut Hill College has been to prepare students for life’s challenges by helping them to grow intellectually, spiritually, emotionally, and socially.
+The goal of Chestnut Hill College has been to prepare students for life’s challenges by helping them grow intellectually, spiritually, emotionally and socially.

 In keeping with the spirit of the Sisters of Saint Joseph, the curriculum has been modified over time to meet the ever-changing needs of higher education and society.
 The College originally awarded only the Bachelor of Arts and Bachelor of Science degrees to young women of traditional college age.
 In 1972, a Continuing Education department extended opportunities for undergraduate study to mature women and men.
 With the addition of a coeducational graduate program in 1980, the College began to offer master’s degrees and, in 1997, added its first doctoral program.
 Today, students may earn master’s degrees in four fields (psychology, education, human services and administration and cybersecurity) as well as a doctorate in clinical psychology.

 Expansion Beyond the Physical Limits of the Campus

 Academic changes also included expansion beyond the physical limits of the campus.
 As a member of SEPCHE (Southeastern Pennsylvania Consortium for Higher Education), Chestnut Hill pursues a collaborative approach to higher education with seven other local institutions.
 Through membership in the ACSSJ (Association of Colleges of Sisters of Saint Joseph), Chestnut Hill College offers its students opportunities to studying at seven other colleges in the United States, thereby enriching their educational experience.
 Study-abroad programs further extend the reach of a Chestnut Hill education and help prepare students for life in a global society.

 College Goes Co-ed